How to Watch World Cup 2026 Live on Fuji TV

 Fuji TV is part of Japan's FIFA World Cup 2026 rights split and current domestic listings assign 10 live matches to the network.
 That gives viewers another free terrestrial route inside the tournament plan.
 This guide explains the confirmed match count, the current digital picture, and what still needs final broadcaster scheduling before kickoff.
 The FIFA World Cup 2026 begins on June 11, 2026 in Mexico City.

 Fuji TV matters because Japan's World Cup coverage will be divided across several major broadcasters and streamers rather than one single free channel.
 That makes each confirmed package valuable, especially once group-stage kickoff times stack up.
-The FIFA World Cup 2026 broadcasting rights guide helps with the wider market picture, while the FIFA World Cup 2026 match schedule becomes more useful when each broadcaster posts its final cards.
+The FIFA World Cup 2026 broadcasting rights guide helps with the wider country picture, while the FIFA World Cup 2026 match schedule becomes more useful when each broadcaster posts its final cards.
 So Fuji TV already belongs on the shortlist for Japan viewers.

 Fuji TV World Cup 2026 Quick Facts